Fault Tree Analysis

 ISO 26262 Integration

-Integrate FTA into ISO 26262 Part 4 and Part 5 safety analyses as a formal dependent failure analysis method.
+Integrate FTA into ISO 26262 Part 4 and Part 5 safety analyses as a formal deductive and dependent failure analysis method.

 FTA vs FMEA